The arrival of the Windrush generation in 1948 marked the dawn of modern multicultural Britain.

 But the people who migrated and settled in England during this period have made our streets vibrant and fascinating places of varied cultural experiences.

-Here are six places that help to tell the story of the Windrush generation.
+Here are seven places that help to tell the story of the Windrush generation.

 1. Tilbury Docks, Essex